javiersanp/CatAtom2Osm/README.md

 * \-h, --help        Show this help message and exit
 * \--log=log_level   Select the log level between DEBUG, INFO, WARNING, ERROR or CRITICAL.
+* \-t, --tasks       Splits constructions into tasks files (default, implies -z).
+* \-z, --zoning      Process the cadastral zoning dataset.
+* \-b, --building    Process constructions to a single file instead of tasks.
 * \-d, --address     Process the address dataset.
-* \-p, --parcel      Process the Cadastral parcel dataset.
+* \-p, --parcel      Process the cadastral parcel dataset.
-* \-b, --building    Process constructions to a single file instead of tasks.
-* \-a, --all         Process all datasets (equivalent to -dp).
+* \-a, --all         Process all datasets (equivalent to -dptz).

 Documentation
 -------------